TYLER-JM/git-commit-message/README.md

 #### Usage

+The `gcm` command requires a message passed as a string, to be used as your commit message.
+For example:

 `$ gcm "my next commit message"`

-If you were on a branch called `hotfix/bug-fix`, this would write a commit message like this:
+...If you were on a branch called `hotfix/bug-fix`, GCM would write a commit message like this:

 ```
 hotfix/bug-fix